 One of the highlights of modern home design programs is the ability to not just create a 2D layout, but also be able to decorate it in 3D.
 Cedreo makes that really easy.

 All you have to do is drag and drop furnishings, decorations, and surface materials from the design library.
-With 1000s of options to choose from you know you’ll be able to furnish the space according to your client’s tastes.
+With 1000s of options to choose from, you know you’ll be able to furnish the space according to your client’s tastes.

-Add roof
+Add the roof

 Go to the roof tab where you’ll find everything you need to create your roof.
 With all the angles, roofs can be complicated.
 Fortunately, Cedreo makes it easy while still giving you the ability to create a custom roof for each home.